Bergen County Parental Rights Attorneys

 Advocating for Your Parental Rights & Helping Your Child Thrive

 With few exceptions, every New Jersey parent has a right to be involved in their child's life and upbringing.
-Whether a co-parent wishes to keep you from being a part of your child's life, or the state has accused you of being a danger to your child, you're entitled to challenge these interferences with your ability to be a parent to your child.
+Whether a co-parent wishes to keep you from being a part of your child's life, or the state has accused you of being a danger to your child, you're entitled to challenge these interferences and defend your parental rights.

-Parents have a right to representation in DCPP hearings
+Parents Have a Right to Representation in DCPP Cases

 Having a child brings a great amount of joy and responsibility into a parent's life.
 Carrying out these responsibilities can be a challenge, and every parent makes mistakes along the way.
 In cases where the state believes that a parent may be putting their child's health or safety at risk, the New Jersey Division of Child Protection and Permanency (DCPP) may intervene.

 Both federal and New Jersey state laws offer protections for the rights of parents to raise their children.
 Whether the DCPP wishes to bar the parent from visiting with their child and make the other parent the sole custodian, or remove the child from parental custody and place them in the care of the state or a foster parent, the parent being accused of dangerous behavior has a right legal representation.